HomeLab Environment Setup

 Summary

-This article provides detailed steps for ONU bridge mode, R4S PPPoE configuration, and Linksys bridge mode, ensuring efficient operation of the home network.
+This article provides detailed steps for optical modem bridge mode, R4S PPPOE configuration, and Linksys bridge mode to ensure efficient operation of the home network.